rust-embedded/embedded-hal/embedded-io/README.md

 This project is developed and maintained by the [HAL team](https://github.com/rust-embedded/wg#the-hal-team).

-IO traits for embedded systems.
+Input/Output traits for embedded systems.

 Rust's `std::io` traits are not available in `no_std` targets, mainly because `std::io::Error` requires allocation.
 This crate contains replacement equivalent traits, usable in `no_std`